cortexproject/cortex/docs/blocks-storage/querier.md

         # stored.
 If set to 0, no maximum size is enforced.
         # CLI flag: -blocks-storage.bucket-store.metadata-cache.memcached.max-item-size
         [max_item_size: <int> | default = 1048576]

+      # The redis_config configures the Redis backend cache.
+      # The CLI flags prefix for this block config is:
+      # blocks-storage.bucket-store.metadata-cache
+      [redis: <redis_config>]

       # How long to cache list of tenants in the bucket.
       # CLI flag: -blocks-storage.bucket-store.metadata-cache.tenants-list-ttl